inlab-geo/cofi/doc/index.rst

 Welcome to CoFI's documentation!
 ================================

-CoFI (Common Framework For Inference) aims to link geoscience inference problems with the tools for their solution.
+..
+What CoFI is

+CoFI (**Co**\ mmon **F**\ ramework for **I**\ nference) is an open-source initiative for interfacing between generic inference algorithms and specific geoscience problems.

+This Python package provides an interface across a wide range of inference algorithms from different sources, as well as ways of defining inverse problems with examples included.

 .. seealso::

-    This site includes CoFI's usage & API documentation.
+    This site includes basic usage, tutorials & API documentation of CoFI (the Python package).
+For more information on **InLab**, which is what this project is lead by,
-    For more information on what CoFI & InLab are, please check out `the InLab website <http://www.inlab.edu.au/>`_.
+    please check out `the InLab website <http://www.inlab.edu.au/>`_.